jup-ag/space-station/docs/2-apis/3-adding-fees.md

   } catch (error) {
     // Catch any errors that occur during the fetch request or JSON parsing
-    // Log the error to the console console.error('Failed to get fee account and swap transaction:', error);
+    // Log the error to the console console.error("Failed to get fee account and swap transaction:", error);
   }
 }

 // Example usage of the function
-// Assuming you have defined referralAccountPubkey, mint, quoteResponse, and wallet elsewhere getFeeAccountAndSwapTransaction(referralAccountPubkey, mint, quoteResponse, wallet);
+// Assuming you have defined referralAccountPubkey, mint, quoteResponse, and wallet elsewhere getFeeAccountAndSwapTransaction( referralAccountPubkey, mint, quoteResponse, wallet
+);
 ```

 :::note
-The fee token account should be the same mint as your output mint on the swap for ExactIn.
+The fee token account, it can either be the input mint or the output mint on the swap for ExactIn.
 For ExactOut, the fee is being taken as the same mint as the input mint.
 Also, make sure that the fee token account has been created.
 You can create the fee token account on the referral dashboard.
+It doesn't support Token2022 tokens.
 :::

 ## Referral Javascript SDK